benfalk/blog/source/_posts/2015-06-04-more-curl-per-minute.markdown

 ```

 If you have what seems like a complicated task; look again.
 It may be as simple
 as the one liner I found!
+A big thanks to [Lee Jones](http://leejones.github.io/)
+for showing me that `xargs` has a parallel option to it.
+I haven't looked into
+it yet; however, it looks like the [gnu parallel](http://goo.gl/nU93uH) command
+has a bit more fire-power to it for processing.